 - The default store place for extended range configurations is running configurations file instead of the vlan.dat file.

-- Support fewer VLAN features than normal range of VLANs.
+- Support fewer VLAN features than the normal range of VLANs.